 Australian National Herbarium

 From 1 January 2012 electronic material published online in Portable Document Format (PDF) with an International Standard Serial Number (ISSN) or an International Standard Book Number (ISBN) constitutes effective publication.
-See the draft rewording of the Code for full details.
-(Also available in Chinese, Portuguese, Russian, Spanish and now also in French, Turkish & Arabic)

-Please let us know if you publish or find names in an online publication by sending us a link to the relevant site.
+IPNI users can help.
+Let us know if you publish or find names in an online publication by sending us a link to the relevant site.

 To help you to quickly find information on authors, many new links have been created from author records to TL-2 page in BHL.
 Try it out.
 Click on the link in this record.

 Search results are sorted by family by default.
 If you would like them to be ordered by genus, deselect 'Sort by family'.